mykhakos/FreshPointSync/docs/source/product_page/init_product_page.rst

                     print('Product page has changed since the last update.')
                 else:
-                    print('Product page has not changed since the last update.') dump_to_file(page.data, CACHE_FILE)
+                    print('Product page has not changed since the last update.') dump_to_file(page.data, CACHE_FILENAME)
         else:
             async with ProductPage(location_id=LOCATION_ID) as page:
                 print(f'Fetching data for location ID {page.data.location_id}...')
                 await page.update()
-                dump_to_file(page.data, CACHE_FILE)
+                dump_to_file(page.data, CACHE_FILENAME)
             print('[tip] Run the script again to check for updates.')

     if __name__ == '__main__':
         asyncio.run(main())

-In the example above, a ``ProductPageData`` object is created from the serialized data stored in the ``pageData.json`` file.
+In the example above, a ``ProductPageData`` object for location ID 296 is created from the serialized data stored in a cache file ``pageData_296.json``.
 A new ``ProductPage`` instance is created with this data.
 The page data is then updated, and the script prints whether the page has changed since the last update based on the value of MD5 hash of the page HTML contents.
 Finally, the updated data is serialized and stored back to the file.

 .. tip::
     It is possible to create an empty ``ProductPageData`` object.
 The only